 Security Identity Cache

-The basic secured search scenario consists in determining whether a user is allowed to access an item (see Basic Secured Search).
+The basic secured search scenario consists of determining whether a user is allowed to access an item.
 If the user’s security identity is allowed to access the item, the item is returned in the user’s search results.
-If the user’s security identity is denied access to the item or if it is not specified in the item permissions, the user cannot access the item (see Unspecified Security Identities).
+If the user’s security identity is denied access to the item or if it’s not specified in the item permissions, the user can’t access the item (see Unspecified Security Identities).

-In the basic secured search scenario, users query Coveo Cloud using a single security identity (see Basic Secured Search).
-However, this scenario does not reflect the typical permission model: secured enterprise system administrators often mark a group security identity as allowed to access an item instead of listing several user security identities in the item permissions (see Group and Granted Security Identities).
+In the basic secured search scenario, users query Coveo Cloud using a single security identity.
+However, this scenario doesn’t reflect the typical permission model: administrators of secured enterprise systems often mark a group security identity as allowed to access an item instead of listing several user security identities in the item permissions (see Group and Granted Security Identities).
 To support permission models including group and granted security identities, Coveo Cloud must take the relationship between the user and their group, granted identity, or alias into account (see Security Identity Relationships).

 At least one of the user’s security identities is marked as allowed to access the item.